Everton vs Stoke City

 Monday 28th December 2015 | Kick Off 3.00pm

-EVERTON Football Club, founded in 1878, first played at Stanley Park before moving to nearby Anfield Road.
+EVERTON FC, founded in 1878, first played at Stanley Park before moving to nearby Anfield Road.

 A dispute with their landlord led to Everton moving up the road to build what was effectively the first major football ground in England on the Mere Green site, renamed Goodison Park.

 The ground opened in August 1892 and a 12,000 crowd watched an athletics meeting and fireworks display - the first football match followed on 1st September when Everton played Bolton.

 Everton, founder members of the Football League like Stoke, drew the highest average attendance during the first 10 seasons of League football.

-They also engaged the celebrated football architect Archbald Leitch to undertake the on-going construction of the ground and Goodison retained for many years its signature criss-cross pattern on the frontages of the stand balconies.
+They also engaged the celebrated football architect Archibald Leitch to undertake the on-going construction of the ground and Goodison retained for many years its signature criss-cross pattern on the frontages of the stand balconies.

 The ground today remains set amongst tightly-packed terraced streets and is not for those suffering from vertigo.

-Home fans sit at the Gwladys Street End while visiting fans are accommodated in both upper and lower tiers of the Bullens Road Stand where it meets the Park End.
+Visiting supporters are accommodated in both upper and lower tiers of the Bullens Road Stand opposite the main stand.